-Ramsey, a Republican, was the representative for New Jersey's 6th congressional district from 1917 to 1921.
+Ramsey was the representative for New Jersey’s 6th congressional district and was a Republican.
+He served from 1917 to 1921.

 From Apr 1917 to Mar 1921, Ramsey missed 190 of 605 roll call votes, which is 31.4%.
 This is worse than the median of 25.3% among the lifetime records of representatives serving in Mar 1921.
 The chart below reports missed votes over time.